|Foods to Avoid

 We also encourage you to avoid bad habits, such as biting your fingernails, chewing on pen caps, and chomping on ice.
 Chewing ice is particularly bad because it seems harmless, but can do some serious damage.

 Making dietary restrictions can also result in better oral and overall health.
 Some of these starchy and sugary foods can increase your risk of tooth decay.
 The bacteria in your mouth love to feed off these types of simple carbohydrates.
 As they feed, they produce acids that attack the enamel and eventually cause cavities to form.

 We understand that certain foods can be tough to avoid.
 While we advise against it, if you do eat some of these foods, you should do so carefully.
 Crunchy fruits and vegetables, dense and chewy bread, and meat on the bone should be eaten with caution.
 Cutting these foods into smaller pieces can significantly reduce your risk of damaging your braces.
 Be sure to chew your food slowly as well.

 Schedule Your Appointment

 If you have any questions regarding food, be sure to reach out!
-Call 915-751-7779 to schedule your appointment now!
+Call 915-615-6767 for our West side office and 915-751-7779 for our Northeast side office to schedule your consultation today!